Table of Contents[Hide][Show]

 If you’re a parent, wrist pain can mean the inability to carry your child.
 Worse, you increase the chances of dropping your baby.

-Wrist pain relates to poor mobility, and this is a potential indicator of premature death, according to a 2016 study.
-A possible explanation is it decreases your quality of life.
+Wrist pain relates to poor mobility, and this is a potential predictor of functional decline and and morality, according to a 2017 study.
+A possible explanation is it decreases your ability to independently care for yourself and your quality of life.

 How Do You Treat Pain in the Wrist?